victormafra/pi/README.md

 # pi
-Made this so m̶y̶ ̶w̶i̶f̶e̶ someone I know can be more happy memorizing pi.
+Made this so someone I know can be more happy memorizing pi.